 - The Better Internet Campaign is the Media Literacy Council’s annual flagship programme that champions digital and media literacy in Singapore.

 On 8 February, President Halimah Yacob launched the Digital for Life movement at the President’s Challenge 2021 event.
 This year, President’s Challenge seeks to build a digitally inclusive society where digital technologies are accessible to all, and no one is left behind.

-At the event, IMDA also shared plans to further galvanise all parts of our society—for the industry, community, and every Singaporean to benefit fully from digital in areas of digital literacy and wellness, as well as technology and digital inclusion.
+At the event, IMDA also shared plans to further galvanise all parts of our society—for the industry, community, and every Singaporean to benefit fully from digital literacy and wellness, as well as technology and digital inclusion.

 The launch took place at NTUC Health Taman Jurong Senior Activity Centre, where volunteers engaged seniors in a one-hour smartphone learning session, also known as the Digital Learning Circle (DLC).
 During the engagement, President Halimah joined Madam Patsy Low (69) who made a WhatsApp video call to her elder sister, taking her first steps to be Digital for Life.

 The Digital for Life Fund is the flagship for fundraising efforts under the Digital for Life movement.
 All cash donations received will be matched dollar-for-dollar by the Government.